 Why You Need a Pinterest Scheduler

-In order to grow your blog’s traffic quickly, I recommend using Pinterest to share your blog posts with their millions of users searching for content every day.
+In order to grow your blog’s traffic quickly, I recommend using Pinterest to share your blog posts with millions of users searching Pinterest for content every day.

-Pinterest is a largely untapped visual search engine that will deliver large amounts of traffic to your blog if you know how to work the platform properly.
+Pinterest is a visual search engine that will deliver large amounts of traffic to your blog if you know how to work the platform properly.

 Getting traffic is much easier to do and the results are much quicker than search engine optimization which is why I always recommend that bloggers learn how to work the platform.
-Check out this post if you’re just getting started with Pinterest marketing or get my Pinterest eBook if you’re ready to uplevel your blog and really make some money online.
+Check out this post if you’re just getting started with Pinterest marketing or take my Pinterest course if you’re ready to uplevel your blog and really make some money online.

 Tailwind is an app that allows you to schedule pins on Pinterest and posts to Instagram directly.

-The features and analytics inside the tool are top notch and allow you to strategize and make the most of your time spent blogging and marketing your content.
+The features and analytics inside the tool are top-notch and allow you to strategize and make the most of the time spent blogging and marketing your content.

 Imagine being able to spend a few hours each month scheduling your whole month out, freeing up your time to concentrate on other blogging tasks such as creating killer content.

-Pinterest is my top traffic driver to all of my blogs currently and so I’m super grateful that I can schedule my pins using a Pinterest-approved scheduling tool to make my life easier and maximize that traffic even more.
+Pinterest is my top traffic driver to my blogs and so I’m super grateful that I can schedule my pins using a Pinterest-approved scheduling tool to make my life easier and maximize that traffic even more.